Escape (Whodini album): Production

 Escape was recorded in 16 days at Battery Studios in London, with Hutchins often writing lyrics in the studio.
 He found it difficult to write a complete song at home, and finished the lyrics later.
 Hutchins worked well with Smith, and said that the producer became involved in the music-making and "would start talking a lot of shit to us to let us feel like he felt".
 Smith's presence is evident on "Friends", whose beat was (according to Hutchins) "nothing like the way it sounded after he got to it".
 Whodini often argued with the studio personnel; Hutchins said that he "never seen studio sessions like ours.
 Criticism would be flying around that studio like skyrockets and bullets ...
 But we knew we got something right when Larry started grabbing his dick, and that was the craziest thing in the world."
-Smith encouraged Whodini to use a variety of instruments on each track, from Linn LM-1 and Roland TR-707 drum machines to a Fender Jazz Bass.
+Smith encouraged Whodini to use a variety of instruments on each track, from the Linn LM-1 and Roland TR-707 drum machines to a Fender Jazz Bass.